JarnoGerrets/CodeAnalysis/CodeAnalysisService/GraphBuildingService/README.md

 ---

 ### Step 2: Create nodes
 Specialized node builders run over the syntax trees and create nodes for all relevant program elements.
+Each `NodeBuilder` has a `SyntaxType`, in the `GraphBuilder` the correct `NodeBuilder` is automatically chosen based on the corresponding `SyntaxDeclaration`.
 A `ClassNode` represents a class declaration, a `MethodNode` represents a method, and so on.
 Each node carries its Roslyn `ISymbol` for identity, and has a place to store outgoing edges.